 Tools Needed for Throttle Body Cleaning

 We took this opportunity to use our cordless Milwaukee M12 FUEL ratchets as well.
 We covered these ratchets in our Best of Milwaukee NPS17 breakdown.
-Speaking of tools, there are only 3 needed for the remove and replace of the throttle body.
+Speaking of tools, there are only 3 needed for removing and replacing the throttle body.
 An 8mm socket will remove the two hose clamps, and a 10mm socket removes the negative battery cable, the two 10mm nuts, and the two 10mm bolts holding on the throttle body.
 A pair of needle-nose pliers removes the only plastic clip that holds the intake tube to the radiator hose.
 Once removed, we used some CRC Throttle Body and Intake cleaner to remove the grease and grime from the throttle body.
 An old toothbrush will help in this process as well.
-After a several liberal doses of CRC Cleaner and toothbrush scrubbing, the throttle body is clean and ready for reassembly.
+After several liberal doses of CRC Cleaner and toothbrush scrubbing, the throttle body is clean and ready for reassembly.

 It is critical that you remove the negative battery cable first, and it should be the last thing reattached.
 This ensures that we’re not confusing the computers when removing and moving the throttle blade.